andyyrv2020/AverageGrades/README.md

-Certainly!
-Here's a sample README file content that you can use for your C# console application that calculates the average grade from 21 grades:

----

 # Average Grade Calculator

 This C# console application calculates the average grade from 21 grades entered by the user.
 It ensures that each grade entered is within the valid range of 2.00 to 6.00.